Provencal Cookbooks, Culinary and Wine Guides

 The layout of The Wines of Provence – Tricolour is traditional, starting with geography and wine history in the first section.
 Read about the success of Provencal rosé and the wide range of associated colours and aromas.
 Chapter 5 covers the positive developments in the last 30 years and those organizations supporting the wine industry.
 There is also a feature interview with Lars Torstenson, a famous Swedish winemaker in Provence.

 Jean-Andre Charial’s book Lunch in Provence is recommended by Chef François de Mélogue of Pistou and Pastis.
-This book will transport you, and make you hungry at the same time.
+This book will transport you and make you hungry at the same time.

 Luke Barr’s Provence, 1970: M.F.K.
 Fisher, Julia Child, James Beard, and the Reinvention of American Taste.
 It sounds melodramatic, but these people had an enormous impact on the way we eat today.

 Colin Duncan Taylor’s second book, Menu from the Midi, explores a full spread of gastronomic discoveries such as Armagnac, the black Gascon pig, and pink garlic soup exclusive to this part of France.
-If you like food, drink, and travel, Menu from the Midi is one book you need to add to your reading list.
+If you like food, drink, and travel, Menu from the Midi is one book you must add to your reading list.

-Elizabeth Gabay a Master of Wine sipped hundreds of rosés to write – Rosé: Understanding the pink wine revolution (The Classic Wine Library).
+Elizabeth Gabay, a Master of Wine, sipped hundreds of rosés to write – Rosé: Understanding the pink wine revolution (The Classic Wine Library).

 Published in 1990, French Country Kitchen is available through some resellers (and Amazon for a crazy price).
 Geraldene Holt writes of life in Provence and the Ardeche along with some traditional recipes.

-Talented New York-based sommelier Victoria James wrote Drink Pink a Celebration of Rosé a rosé backgrounder and why she feels that appreciation for this wine is not a trend.
+Talented New York-based sommelier Victoria James wrote Drink Pink a Celebration of Rosé, a rosé backgrounder, and why she feels that appreciation for this wine is not a trend.

-François de Mélogue grew-up in Chicago, the city where his immigrant parents first met.
+François de Mélogue grew up in Chicago, where his immigrant parents first met.
 He credits early experiences with food with his lifelong obsession with cooking and local ingredients.
 A graduate of the prestigious New England Culinary Institute would understand that with food the effort is worth the result.
 His culinary CV includes work in several renowned kitchens in the US and France (read more).
 His cookbooks Cuisine of the Sun, A Ray of Sunshine on Your Plate and French Cooking for Beginners, 75+ Classic Recipes to Cook like a Parisian are full of the right ingredients – humour, culinary tips, and delicious recipes.

 “Cuisine of the Sun is a savoury collection of over 60 classic and reimagined Provençal recipes peppered with anecdotes that will cast a ray of sunshine onto your plate.
 It’s a beautifully photographed, edible love letter to the South of France.
 Savour rustic dishes like Olive Tapenade, Marseille Fish Soup and a Rosé scented Daube of Lamb that will transport you back to the French countryside.”